Turtling-Turtle/Ore-Forge/README.md

-In Ore Forge you assemble your tycoon out of 4 item types, each of which have tons of unique variants, **Droppers, Conveyors, Upgraders, and Furnaces**.
-Droppers generate/produce ore which is transported through your custom-built system of conveyors and upgraders(This is what your tycoon is primarily comprised of).
+In Ore Forge you assemble your tycoon out of 4 item types, each of which have tons of unique variants, __*Droppers, Conveyors, Upgraders,*__ and __*Furnaces*__.
+Droppers generate/produce ore which is transported through your custom-built tycoon of conveyors and upgraders.
 As the ore moves through your tycoon each upgrader upgrades it, increasing its value.
-Finally, the ore is delivered to a furnace, where it is sold, often with a bonus, earning you cash.
+Finally, the ore is delivered to a furnace where it is sold, often applying a bonus to the ore, earning you cash.
 This cash can be used purchase items from the shop or to prestige, granting you a random prestige tier item to use in your tycoon.

 ---